whayler1/rivets-example/readme.md

 This function accepts the data array, loops through the bag array to tally the aggregate price of all the items, then sets the cost keys in the data array.
 Since our "Current Cost" markup is bound to these values it will automatically update whenever this function is called.

 Now we just have to call `updatePrice` whenever the bag is manipulated.
-Since all of our event handlers have a reference to model, we can reference `updatePrice` in them and pass in our data like so `model.controller.updatePrice(model.data)`.
+Since all of our event handlers have a reference to model, we can reference `updatePrice` in them and pass in our data like so: `model.controller.updatePrice(model.data)`.
 Here is the js.

 ```js
   controller = {